 Advantages of working with Venture Capitalists:

-• Raise more money: Compared to Angel Investors, the upper hand with VCs is that you could potentially raise a larger round of funding which will definitely come in handy when you’re looking at boosting your growth.
+- Raise more money: Compared to Angel Investors, the upper hand with VCs is that you could potentially raise a larger round of funding which will definitely come in handy when you’re looking at boosting your growth.
 Angel investments are often considered a precursor to VCs, which is clearly visible in the way most companies raise funds these days.
 While bootstrapping your business is ideal, taking a risk with VCs could give you an advantage over the competition.

-• Pay it when you make it: VCs invest in your company because they get a share of your equity in your company that they can cash in when your company is acquired or if you raise an IPO.
+- Pay it when you make it: VCs invest in your company because they get a share of your equity in your company that they can cash in when your company is acquired or if you raise an IPO.
 They understand that their returns are long term and that means no monthly payments.
 This gives you the time and piece of mind to focus on growing your business, rather than worry about payment deadlines.

-• Your Assets aren’t collateral: Since equity is the only collateral you’re trading with VCs, your assets remain untouched.
+- Your Assets aren’t collateral: Since equity is the only collateral you’re trading with VCs, your assets remain untouched.
 So you need not worry about pledging your home like you normally would with a bank loan.

-• The benefit is more than monetary: VCs aren’t just known for the money they bring in.
+- The benefit is more than monetary: VCs aren’t just known for the money they bring in.
 Having worked with several startups and their expertise in business, they bring more to the table in the form of experience.
 Having them on your board ensures that they fill in the gaps within your business and also assist you in taking some crucial business decisions that may be new to you.
 Having their support in an unfamiliar situation is always a benefit.

-• Networking opportunities: Think of the number of companies that VCs work with.
+- Networking opportunities: Think of the number of companies that VCs work with.
 That list alone should take you a while to exhaustively network with.
 As an entrepreneur, building a personal network is a crucial task, but is also time consuming.
 Spend too much time networking and your business takes a hit.
 VCs spend 50% of their time broadening their network to help the companies they invest in.
 They could put you in front of potential customers, help you build partnerships with complementing businesses or even put you in front of your next investor.

-• Build your workforce: Backed by a VC, your company stands a better chance of recruiting top tier talent as compared to a bootstrapped business.
+- Build your workforce: Backed by a VC, your company stands a better chance of recruiting top tier talent as compared to a bootstrapped business.
 As a candidate, the potential of the company as well as the financial and career growth seem more appealing.
 To add to it references from the VC could land you the right person for that vacant position.

-• Publicity: A public relations department and lots of media connections are synonyms with VCs.
+- Publicity: A public relations department and lots of media connections are synonyms with VCs.
 The publicity that this brings could be a game changer for your business, putting you in front of prospects, partners, employees and investors.

-• Your next round of funding: If it’s the first round of VC funding you're picking up, be rest assured that the VC who invests in your business is aiming to increase the valuation of your company.
+- Your next round of funding: If it’s the first round of VC funding you're picking up, be rest assured that the VC who invests in your business is aiming to increase the valuation of your company.
 Why?
 Because that increases their returns on the initial investment.
 It’s only in their best interest to watch you succeed!

 Disadvantages of working with Venture Capitalists:

-• Funding is scarce: While the lure of the VCs is enticing, like most winning lottery tickets, they are hard to come by.
+- Funding is scarce: While the lure of the VCs is enticing, like most winning lottery tickets, they are hard to come by.
 VCs only fund 4 out of every 1000 companies that drop in their applications and unlike lotteries it's not luck that will get you there.
 While a great business idea and a rapidly growing business may improve your chances, it will definitely not guarantee it.

-• Reduced Ownership: Equity is the only collateral you can put up for raising a VC round.
+- Reduced Ownership: Equity is the only collateral you can put up for raising a VC round.
 That means you're signing away a portion of the control you have in the business.
 If that wasn’t enough, companies do end up in a position where they’ve signed away more than 50% of the stake in the business.
 If this ever happens you’ll potentially lose management control.

-• Time consuming: Looking for the right investors is a time consuming process.
+- Time consuming: Looking for the right investors is a time consuming process.
 So the process of searching should start months in advance.
 This will ensure you’re still focused on growing the business while you raise the necessary funds as well as avoid a cash burnout.

-• Venture Financing is Expensive: While you might enjoy skipping out on monthly repayments and the added interest, in the long run, venture financing will cost you more than a business loan.
+- Venture Financing is Expensive: While you might enjoy skipping out on monthly repayments and the added interest, in the long run, venture financing will cost you more than a business loan.
 The cost based on the equity will add up eventually when it’s time to sell your business.

-• Board of Directors: Setting up a board of directors is probably the first thing you’ll have to do to receive venture capital financing.
+- Board of Directors: Setting up a board of directors is probably the first thing you’ll have to do to receive venture capital financing.
 This will involve a tight internal restructure and usually done to ensure transparency is maintained.
 On the flip side this will eat away the control you have in your own business.

-• Rapid Growth is required: VCs expect rapid growth from the companies that they invest in.
+- Rapid Growth is required: VCs expect rapid growth from the companies that they invest in.
 While this may not be ideal for the business or align with your growth plans, it is a prerequisite.
 If you aren’t planning for an IPO or an acquisition in the near future, you’re probably better off without VC funding.
 The pressure to push your business to perform is a certainty.

 If you’re still confused and uncertain about how you should go about raising funds for your business, there are alternatives to both Angel Investors and VCs.
 Subscription Based Funding is a relatively newer form of financing that has gained support thanks to the flexibility it offers founders in today’s competitive environment .
 BridgeUp is a subscription based funding platform that provides instant upfront capital to businesses with recurring revenues.
-Find out how your company can raise funds through subscription based financing
+Find out how your company can raise funds through subscription based financing.